michaelwp/redis-caching-json-data/README.md

 # redis-caching-json-data
-This is an example on how to caching JSON data in Redis database using Go language
+This is an example on how to cache JSON data in Redis database using Go language.
+For more explanation visit: https://goblog.dev/articles/30